IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 * Staff Pick awards will be determined by a panel of NWIF staff and guest judges.
 All entrants will receive notes and feedback from our judges which will be released after the award winners have been announced.
 * The Fan Favorite award will be determined by a vote of the public.
 * There will be a YouTube playlist available of all entries so that everyone can listen and support the submissions.
-* The Fan Favorite vote will be opened September 29th, 2024 and will be open until October 12th, 2024 at 6:59pm PT.
+* The Fan Favorite vote will be opened October 7th, 2024 and will be open until October 12th, 2024 at 6:59pm PT.
 * The winners will be announced during Northwest IdolFest 2024, and announced to all people not in attendance at some point after Closing Ceremonies!

 ## Awards:

-* A prize will be awarded in each category.
-Stay tuned for more information on prizes this year!
+* Prizes will be awarded the in the form of Amazon gift cards or a cash equivalent.
+The value of the gift cards / cash equivalents are as follows:

+  * Staff Pick: Original Song - $175
+  * Staff Pick: Original Cover/Remix - $100
+  * Fan Favorite - $50

 If you have any questions about the song contest guidelines or application process, please join [our Discord](https://discord.gg/h5yJbXgTgE) and ask in [\#visitors-center](https://discordapp.com/channels/857780787599900684/866833137752080414), or send an email to [events@nwidolfest.com](mailto:events@nwidolfest.com)!